Jan Matejko: Youth

 At a young age he witnessed the Kraków revolution of 1846 and the 1848 siege of Kraków by the Austrians, two events which put an end to the Free City of Kraków.
 Two of his older brothers served in both armed conflicts, under General Józef Bem.
 One of them, Edmund, fell in battle and the other was forced into exile.
 Matejko attended St. Anne's High School, but he dropped out in 1851 because of poor grades.
 Matejko showed an early artistic talent, but had great difficulty with other academic subjects.
 He never fully mastered a foreign language.
 Despite that, and because of his exceptional skill, at the age of fourteen he entered the School of Fine Arts in Kraków, where he was a contemporary of Artur Grottger from 1852 to 1858.
 His teachers included Wojciech Korneli Stattler and Władysław Łuszczkiewicz.
 He opted for historical painting as his specialism, and finished his first major work, The Shuyski Tsars before Zygmunt III (Carowie Szujscy przed Zygmuntem III), in 1853 (he would return to this theme a year before his death, in 1892.
 During this time, he began exhibiting historical paintings at the Kraków Society of Friends of Fine Arts from 1855.
 His graduation project in 1858 was Sigismund I the Old ennobles professors of the Jagiellonian University (Zygmunt I nadaje szlachectwo profesorom Uniwersytetu Jagiellońskiego) and proved to be seminal.

 After graduation in 1859, Matejko received a scholarship to study with Hermann Anschütz at the Academy of Fine Arts, Munich.
 The following year he received a further scholarship to study at the Academy of Fine Arts Vienna, but after only a few days and a major quarrel with Christian Ruben, Matejko returned to Kraków.
 He set up a studio at his family home in Floriańska Street.
 It took years before he met with commercial success.
 He struggled as the proverbial "starving artist", who finally celebrated when he managed to sell the Shuyski Tsars... canvas for five florins.

-In 1860, against a background of cultural erosion in partitioned Poland Matejko published an illustrated album, Clothing in Poland (Ubiory w Polsce), a project reflecting his intense interest in the historical record of his nation and his desire to promote it among Polish people and incidentally stir their patriotism.
+In 1860, against a background of cultural erosion in partitioned Poland Matejko published an illustrated album, Clothes in Poland (Ubiory w Polsce), a project reflecting his intense interest in the historical record of his nation and his desire to promote it among Polish people and incidentally stir their patriotism.
 His financial situation improved when he sold two paintings, The assassination of Wapowski during the coronation of Henri de Valois (Zabicie Wapowskiego w czasie koronacji Henryka Walezego, 1861) and Jan Kochanowski over the body of his daughter Urszulka (Jan Kochanowski nad zwłokami Urszulki, 1862), which settled his debts.

 1862 saw the completion of his Stańczyk, initially received without much acclaim, but in due course becoming one of Matejko's best known works.
 It marks a manifest departure in Matejko's art, from mere illustrator of history to commentator upon its moral content.